-Dr Scott Allan is a Lecturer in Management Studies and the Director of Online Education.
+Dr Scott Allan is a Lecturer in Management Studies.
+He undertakes research in the field of organisation theory, with a particular emphasis on the professions, professional careers and management of professional services firms.
 He currently teaches Leadership, and has taught Strategy, Interpersonal Management, Negotiation and Persuasion.
-In addition Scott undertakes research in the field of organisation theory, with a particular emphasis on the professions and management of professional services firms.

-Scott has a PhD in Organisation, Work and Technology (Lancaster University Management School) and a Masters in Business Administration (Distinction).
+Scott has a PhD in Organisation, Work and Technology (Lancaster University Management School), a Masters in Business Administration (Distinction), an LLB (law degree) and Diploma in Legal Practice.

 My research focuses on professions and professional services firms (PSFs), with a particular interest in how they are organised and managed having regard to their sociological development, associated logics and changes in external and internal environments.